hashkat/hashkat/docs/tutorial02.md

 ## Running a New Simulation

-At the end of Tutorial 1, we had run a simple network simulation and studied its output.
+At the end of **Tutorial 1**, we had run a simple network simulation and studied its output.
 You now have the knowledge to run your own simple networks and analysis of those networks.
-However, you will find that after modifying INFILE.yaml to your own specifications, and typing the command to run the simulation:
+However, you will find that after modifying *INFILE.yaml* to your own specifications, and typing the command to run the simulation:

 `run.sh`

 you will find that the simulation is not running properly.
 Though it looks like it's about to run, no new simulation is created, and no more data is collected.
-Inside the output directory you will find that nothing has changed from your previous simulation.
+Inside the **output** directory you will find that nothing has changed from your previous simulation.

 Have no fear!
-This is simply because you have not removed the data you collected from the previous simulation from #k@.
+This is simply because you have not removed the data you collected from the previous simulation from ***#k@***.
 The manner in which to do this is simple, though be warned, once removing this data you will lose it forever.
-Remove the save file that your previous simulaiton information was saved to by typing in the command:
+Remove the save file that your previous simulation information was saved to by typing in the command:

 `rm network_state.dat`